-Geovani Ramírez is a Postdoctoral researcher in the English and Comparative Literature Department at UNC Chapel Hill where he specializes in Multiethnic and Latinx literatures.
-His dissertation, for which he was awarded the J. Lee Greene Award for excellence in Postgraduate Work on Race and Ethnicity, explores the ways Mexican-heritage women writers use the topic of labor in their works to interrogate and re-shape notions of class, race, gender, culture, (trans)national identities, and citizensh … Continued
+Geovani Ramírez is a Teaching Assistant Professor in the English and Comparative Literature Department at UNC Chapel Hill where he specializes in Multiethnic and Latinx literatures.
+His dissertation, for which he was awarded the J. Lee Greene Award for excellence in Postgraduate Work on Race and Ethnicity, explores the ways Mexican-heritage women writers use the topic of labor in their works to interrogate and re-shape notions of class, race, gender, culture, (trans)national identities, and citi … Continued

 Annette M. Rodríguez’s research interests focus on the functions of public violence in U.S. empire and nation building, U.S. racial formation, immigration, and the production of U.S. citizenship.
 Her current book project Inventing the Mexican: The Visual Culture of Lynching at the Turn of the Twentieth Century centers performance, popular culture, and visuality as assisting in the relational construction of race.
 She argues public violences reproduce the vulnerable, unprotected, raced figuration … Continued

 David Garcia’s research focuses on the music of the Americas with an emphasis on African diasporic and Latin music.
 His publications include Arsenio Rodríguez and the Transnational Flows of Latin Popular Music (Temple University Press, 2006) and Listening for Africa: Freedom, Modernity, and the Logic of Black Music’s African Origins (Duke University Press, 2017).
 He is currently editing a critical reader on the history of Latin music, dance, and theater in the United States, 1783-1900.